 The term "effortlessly chic" gets thrown around a lot in fashion.
 In reality, these two words are rarely applicable.
-But when it comes to the white shirt?
+What about when it comes to the white shirt?
 Absolutely.
 No matter what sort of budget you have or what kind of sense of style, the white shirt is the ultimate wardrobe staple.
-Is there anything so simple yet so chic?
-It's so easy to wear at the weekend and for working from home.
-Perfect for a night out (when we have them) but also a night in watching Netflix.
+Is there anything else so simple yet so chic?
+It's so easy to wear on the weekend and while working from home.
+It's perfect for a night out (when we have them) but also a night in watching Netflix.
 It's the ultimate classic to have in one's arsenal, and whether it's oversized or fitted, linen or poplin, there are endless ways this classic piece appeals and can be rendered.

 The white shirt even has its own icons.
 Old Hollywood stars such as Audrey Hepburn and Grace Kelly wore them loose with capri trousers or tucked into pencil skirts.
 Another recognisable look comes from Julia Roberts in Pretty Woman, in which she wore a white shirt tied at the waist and a miniskirt.

 But whatever your preference, one thing's for certain: Finding the one that fits you is like finding the fashion holy grail.
-It needs to fit just right, and not gape at the chest or be so huge you look pregnant (unless you actually are, of course).
-It needs to weather a coffee spill (because it will happen), and it needs to be long-lasting because when you find the ultimate one, you'll never get rid of it.
+It needs to fit just right and not gape at the chest or be so huge you look pregnant (unless you actually are, of course).
+It needs to weather a coffee spill, and it needs to be long-lasting because when you find the ultimate one, you'll never get rid of it.

-To get the definitive guide to the best white shirts for women, I put the question to our 2000-member Facebook group, So...
-Should I Should Buy This?, asking them where they've found their best-ever white shirts.
+To get the definitive guide to the best white shirts for women, I posed the question to our 2000-member Facebook group So… Should I Should Buy This?, asking them where they've found their best-ever white shirts.
 I also asked all the editors at Who What Wear which brands they rated.
-I had plenty of responses, and some labels clearly stood out, but what was evident was that no matter the price, people were willing to pay for more if a genuinely perfect fit was on offer.
+I had plenty of responses, and some labels clearly stood out.
+But what was evident was that no matter the price, people were willing to pay for more if a genuinely perfect fit was on offer.

-Of all the brands that came out on top, there were two winners: COS was the most popular in general, as well as Gap.
+Of all the brands that came out on top, there were two winners: COS and Gap were the most popular in general.
 But there were so many more that were recommended.
 Marks and Spencer is ideal for those with bigger chests, as it offers an ingenious solution of hidden buttons on the inside to reduce the risk of gaping.
 Ready to discover your favourite white shirt?
-Keep scrolling for our edit, and then see how to style yours.
+Keep scrolling to see how to style yours and then our edit.

 How to Style Yours

 Style Notes: I love a white shirt with white jeans.
-Sure, you might find yourself avoiding the red wine but it looks so chic, so probably worth it.
+Sure, you might find yourself avoiding the red wine, but it looks so chic, so it's probably worth it.

-Style Notes: Another jeans-and–white shirt combination, but this time with white heels.
+Style Notes: Here's another combination of jeans and a white shirt—this time with white heels.
 It's a small difference, but it really makes an impact.

-Style Notes: Up the sass factor by wearing your loose white shirt tucked into a miniskirt and metallic heels.
+Style Notes: Up the sass factor by wearing your loose white shirt tucked into a miniskirt with metallic heels.

 Shop the Best White Shirts

 H&M wasn't mentioned in the group discussion, but I've had a white shirt from the brand for about five years, and it hasn't let me down.
-Great for a cover-up on the beach, but also smart enough for work.
+It's great for a cover-up on the beach but is also smart enough for work.

 Deputy editor Emma Spedding loves linen shirts from Boden.
-Obviously a decent iron is needed before wearing, but still a great find.
+Obviously, a decent iron is needed before wearing, but it's still a great find.